Answer a few questions and your document is created automatically.

 As a result, the parties may be found to have subdivided land without the appropriate planning approvals.
 This can lead to prosecution and fines.
 In addition, a court may refuse to uphold such a lease, meaning that the tenant may be released from the obligation to pay rent.

-Once the lease is ready, the following things should be done:
+Once the Commercial Lease Agreement is ready, the following things should be done:

 There are no documents that must be attached to all Commercial Lease Agreements.
 However, there are a number of documents that are often attached and are worth considering: